OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/RenameGeoLayerAttribute/RenameGeoLayerAttribute.md

 ## Overview ##

-The `RenameGeoLayerAttribute` command renames a single GeoLayer's attribute.
+The `RenameGeoLayerAttribute` command renames a single attribute in a GeoLayer.

 * The new attribute name cannot be the same as an existing attribute name within the GeoLayer.
 * It is highly recommended that the new attribute name is 10 characters or less.
 See [Esri Shapefile limitations](../../spatial-data-format-ref/EsriShapefile/EsriShapefile/#limitations).